Tomographic beta-gamma spectroscopy of nuclear beta decay: Summary and outlook

-Our study represents an initial step toward demonstrating the full potential of the xenon TPC as a tracking spectrometer.
-More general isotopes could be introduced into liquid xenon either as particulates or through novel doping techniques.
-With advanced reconstruction algorithms, the individual $\beta$ and $\gamma$ energies of multi-site events could be resolved, thereby reducing systematic uncertainties in the measurements.
+Our work demonstrates the first realization of TBGS and marks an initial step toward revealing the full potential of liquid-xenon TPCs as precision spectrometers.
+Future dedicated setups—with smaller active masses and improved energy and position resolutions—could extend TBGS to a wider range of isotopes, introduced either as particulates or through novel doping techniques.
+With more advanced reconstruction algorithms, the individual $\beta$ and $\gamma$ energies in multi-site events could be resolved, further reducing systematic uncertainties.

-More generally, tracking spectrometer may provide more insight in nuclear structure and serve as a direct probe of physics beyond the Standard Model with high-precision $\beta$-decay measurement.
-A liquid-xenon TPC could serve as a versatile tracking spectrometer for cascades of $\gamma$, neutron, and charged particles in nuclear decays.
-A dedicated setup—with a smaller active mass and improved energy and position resolution—enables a broad range of applications in fundamental and applied nuclear science.
+More broadly, TBGS may provide new insight in nuclear structure studies and offers a direct experimental handle on physics beyond the Standard Model through high precision $\beta$ decay spectroscopy.
+A liquid xenon TPC could ultimately serve as a versatile tomographic spectrometer for cascades of $\gamma$ rays, neutrons, $\alpha$ particles, and other charged particles of nuclear decays—enabling a broad range of applications in both fundamental and applied nuclear science.